How To Manage Social Anxiety: Tips And Tricks

 Understanding social anxiety disorder

-In general, social anxiety disorder (SAD), also called social phobia, isn’t just shyness.
+In general, social anxiety disorder (SAD), also called social phobia, isn’t just shyness or occasional nervousness, which can be perfectly normal in some situations.
 It is often defined as an intense fear of social situations and being judged by others.
 As defined by the American Psychological Association, SAD may be an anxiety disorder characterized by “extreme and persistent social anxiety or performance anxiety […] that causes significant distress or prevents participation in social activities.”
-Individuals with social anxiety disorder may avoid the social situations that cause this fear or handle the situation but endure extreme discomfort.
+Individuals with social anxiety disorder may avoid the situations or social anxiety triggers that cause this fear, or they may handle the situations but endure extreme discomfort.

 Prevalence of social anxiety disorder